-I’ve learned a lot since becoming a dad.
+It’s fair to say that mums and dads learn a bunch of stuff every single day.
 The bad news for my blogging career is that a significant percentage of this new knowledge is unprintable and another sizeable chunk of it is mundane.
 The good news is that some of it is neither of the above.
 So where does that leave us?
-It leaves us with this week’s midweek list.
+It leaves us with this week’s Midweek List, which is all about the things mums and dads learn in the first few months.
 If you’re a mummy or daddy, prepare to nod along in agreement.
 If you’re not, get ready to enter a brave new world.

 1. The importance of 20 minutes